 While you might think of February break as a time to head south for warmer weather and sunnier skies, it's actually the perfect time to take a staycation.
-Saratoga is the ideal day trip distance from attractions and activities, historical sites, and fun for all ages.
+Saratoga is an ideal day trip distance from attractions, activities, historical sites, and fun for all ages.
 Check out some of our top picks below!

 For skiing in the southern Adirondacks, you can't beat the many trails at Gore Mountain in North Creek.
 Gore is only one hour from Saratoga and offers skiers over 100 different trails and 14 lifts.

 Take some time during winter break to learn something new about local history.
 Although the tour road is closed in the winter, you can cross-country ski or snowshoe around Saratoga National Historical Park to see the historic battlefield in a whole new light.
 This park is just minutes from Saratoga and the perfect place to enjoy crisp winter weather.
 Don't forget to stop by the visitors center, which is open year round.

 Participate in the Great Backyard Bird Count

-Planning on a true staycation and chilling out this February at home?
-Help out with this year's Great Backyard Bird Count!
+Planning on a true staycation and chilling out at home?
+Participate in this year's Great Backyard Bird Count!

-Launched in 1998 by the Cornell Lab of Ornithology and the National Audubon Society, the Great Backyard Bird Count is a crowdsourced, annual snapshot of the distribution and abundance of birds in your backyard and around the world.
+Launched in 1998 by the Cornell Lab of Ornithology and the National Audubon Society, the Great Backyard Bird Count is a crowd-sourced, annual snapshot of the distribution and abundance of birds in your backyard and around the world.
 This is a really cool and easy event to participate in, and a great way to introduce yourselves to ornithology, the study of birds.

 Get Ready for Spring Training in Cooperstown

-It's not quite baseball season yet, but that doesn't mean you can't get excited.
+It's not quite baseball season yet, but that doesn't mean you can't get excited for it.
 The National Baseball Hall of Fame and Museum is filled with artifacts and photographs from baseball's history and is the perfect cure for a baseball fan's pre-season blues.